 The $10,000 is an additional contribution paid at the request of Mary by her employer.
 This is a reportable employer superannuation contribution, and when calculating her FA eligibility, this amount will be counted as a component of Mary's ATI.
 Although Mary's taxable income is $30,000, her assessable income for the purposes of FA will be $40,000.

-Note: For the baby bonus income test, the amount added back in the above example would be only that portion of the $10,000 received during the relevant 6 month income test period following the birth of Mary's child.
-If the 6 month baby bonus income test period falls entirely within the income year to which the $10,000 superannuation contribution relates; Mary would need to include half of that amount ($5,000) in her income estimate.
+Note: For the baby bonus and SBP income tests, the amount added back in the above example would be only that portion of the $10,000 received during the relevant 6 month income test period.
+If the 6 month income test period falls entirely within the income year to which the $10,000 superannuation contribution relates; Mary would need to include half of that amount ($5,000) in her income estimate.

 Example 2: Mike pays his employees a bonus each year if they meet their performance targets.
 Under a long standing agreement, one of Mike's employees has elected to have Mike pay the amount of any bonus into their superannuation fund, the amount will be a reportable employer superannuation contribution.